 Framing Movie Posters - Choosing A Frame Colour To Enhance Your Poster....

-At Art of the Movies, we want to get long forgotten movie posters out of drawers and boxes and where they should be, on walls.
+We want to get long forgotten movie posters out of drawers and boxes and where they should be, on walls.
 That's why we offer our own carefully selected range of movie poster frames.

-To understand that properly, we need to take a few moments to consider how we all see and interpret colour...
+To understand that properly, we need to take a few moments to consider how we see and interpret colour...

 How We Perceive Colour...